RizwanMunawar/yolov7-segmentation/README.md

 - Click on upload dataset and roboflow will ask for workspace name as shown below.
 Fill that form and then click on <b>Create Private Project</b>
+- Note: Make sure to select <b>Instance Segmentation</b> Option in below image.

 ![3](https://user-images.githubusercontent.com/62513924/190391463-a5101f82-eaec-443f-b9aa-33c9dae64f3a.png)

-- Note: Make sure to select <b>Instance Segmentation</b> Option in above image.

 -You can upload your dataset now.